 Previous GeneCards Identifiers for NBN Gene

 Mutations in this gene are associated with Nijmegen breakage syndrome, an autosomal recessive chromosomal instability syndrome characterized by microcephaly, growth retardation, immunodeficiency, and cancer predisposition.
 The encoded protein is a member of the MRE11/RAD50 double-strand break repair complex which consists of 5 proteins.
 This gene product is thought to be involved in DNA double-strand break repair and DNA damage-induced checkpoint activation. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NBN Gene

 NBN (Nibrin) is a Protein Coding gene.
-Diseases associated with NBN include nijmegen breakage syndrome and breast-ovarian cancer, familial, 1.
-Among its related pathways are ERK Signaling and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include transcription factor binding and damaged DNA binding.
+Diseases associated with NBN include Nijmegen Breakage Syndrome and Aplastic Anemia.
+Among its related pathways are DNA Double-Strand Break Repair and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and damaged DNA binding.